 If you want a summary dissolution, you can’t already have other divorce actions pending, in Oregon or elsewhere.
 This includes divorce, annulment, or separation proceedings that have been filed but have not yet been decided.
 Basically, you can’t already have a divorce or other end to your marriage in the works.

 By going with summary dissolution, you waive any rights to temporary orders.
 Obviously, there won’t be any custody orders, but you can’t ask for things like temporary spousal support or exclusive use of marital property either.
-There are, however, exceptions for restraining orders and others that fall under the Family Abuse Prevention Act and the Elderly and Disabled Persons Abuse Prevention Act.

 Every divorce has residency requirements, and summary dissolution is no different.
 Like many other elements, these vary from state to state.

 In Oregon, either you or your spouse must be a resident—it’s not necessary for both of you to be residents—and have lived in the state for six continuous months before filing.

 This primarily comes up for couples who recently relocated.
 If you’re a longtime resident, you don’t have much to worry about.

 In order to qualify for summary dissolution in Oregon, your situation must meet all of these requirements.